RTBathula/Video-CRUD/README.md

 Alternatively you can create sdk in current directory if you running docker with following command
 ```
+./gen-sdk {lang}

+//Example
 ./gen-sdk javascript
 ```
-Which creates javscript sdk in sdk folder
+Which creates javascript sdk in sdk folder

 ## To run simple api tests